qaz9517532846/STM_StepMotor/README.md

 ### Velocity control

-This step motor takes 4096 steps to complete 1 revolution so it has 512 sequences per revolution.
+- This step motor takes 4096 steps to complete 1 revolution so it has 512 sequences per revolution.

+- Set velocity mininum is 1 rpm, maxnum is 13 rpm.

 ``` bash
 for(int i = 0; i < 512; i++)